JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 ### Client — Server

-Another scneraio when code sharing may bring benefits is a connected application where the logic may be reused on both the server and the client side running in the browser.
+Another scenario when code sharing may bring benefits is a connected application where the logic may be reused on both the server and the client side running in the browser.
 This is covered by Kotlin Multiplatform as well.

-The [Ktor framework](https://ktor.io/) can be used for building connected multiplatform applications.
+The [Ktor framework](https://ktor.io/) is suitable for building asynchronous servers and clients in connected systems.

 ## How to start